crashNburn23/powershell/README.md

-# Powershell Baseline Script
+# Powershell Scripts
-This is a work in progress.
-The goal is to create a script that will take a snapshot of interesting data (processes, services, etc) of a machine and have the ability to do a comparison of the snapshot in the future.
+Below is a list of powershell scripts that I have started and work on as I learn more about powershell.
+My goal is to find ways to improve and automate some of the tasks that I do often.

-**It does the following:**
+**baseline does the following:**
 - Creates a folder with all of the data in seperate text documents
 - Contains two switches (baseline and persistence)
 - The persistence options conducts some searches that would help identify persistence